tbp.monty.frameworks.environment_utils#

 threshold and whether we want to use values above or below threshold

-Return semantic patch information from heuristics on depth patch.
+Return surface patch information from heuristics on depth patch.

 Parameters: